-Check Engine Light Still On After Filling Coolant: What’s Going On!
+Check Engine Light Still On After Filling Coolant: 8 Causes + How To Fix?

 If the check engine light is still on after filling coolant, the chances are that the coolant thermostat is stuck open or coolant temperature sensor is faulty.
 Furthermore, there is a possibility that the check engine light of your vehicle was on at the same time when the coolant level was low.
 You thought that it was because of a low coolant level.
 So, you filled the coolant and expected that the CEL will go off.
 But, the cause of the check engine light was something else.
 You should have an OBD2 scan tool to pull the trouble codes so that you can find the root cause of the check engine light still on after filling the coolant.